modscripps/bibtex_git_user_guide/src/main.rst

 .. code-block:: bash

   ln -s /your/path/to/your/main.bib ~/Library/texmf/bibtex/bib/main.bib

-- You can add a publication with just a doi in your clipboard.
-Go to *Publication* - *New Publications from Clipboard* and the magic happens.
-Just make sure to adjust the keys to our common structure.

 - If the repository grows very large on your harddrive you can reduce its size by running: